vanallenlab/comut/README.md

 ## Quickstart

-There is a [Quickstart notebook](https://github.com/vanallenlab/comut/blob/master/examples/quickstart.ipynb) that can create comut plots quickly with only input data.
-Simply download the notebook, specify the path to your data, and run the cells to produce a basic comut.
+There is a [Quickstart notebook](https://github.com/vanallenlab/comut/blob/master/examples/quickstart.ipynb) that can create comut plots quickly with only an input [MAF](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/).
+Simply download the notebook, specify the path to your MAF, and run the cells to produce a basic comut.

 For those who do not want to install Python or jupyter, this notebook is also available as a [Google Colab notebook](https://colab.research.google.com/github/vanallenlab/comut/blob/master/examples/quickstart.ipynb).
-Here, you can upload your data and run the notebook to make a basic comut without the need for any installations.
+Here, you can upload your MAF and run the notebook to make a basic comut without the need for local installations.

 ## Documentation